vicendithas/MainsLeaderboard/README.md

 ## Executable

 Download, and extract the latest release from [HERE](https://github.com/sk84uhlivin/MainsLeaderboard/releases).
 Then, move the `pokemon_usage.csv` file, that's located in the same directory as the previous version, to the location of the latest version.
-Alternatively, delete the previous executable, and replace it with the new executable.

 ## Source